CATEGORIES

 • Type 3 SPD: Local point-of-use protection for sensitive devices, installed in addition to Type 1 or 2.

-Our 3 Phase SPD Complete with MCB is a ready-to-fit Type 2 unit built to Amendment 2 standards.
+Our 3-Phase SPD Complete with MCB is a ready-to-fit Type 2 unit suited to modern 3-phase installations where surge protection is required.

 FAQs